 South Georgia sits amidst the furious if not screaming fifties latitude belt, the circum Antarctic westerlies.
 This region is famous for the endless march of storms parading around Antarctica.
 The island is south of the Antarctic Convergence, preventing any truly warm season from persisting.
 The cool maritime climate leads to numerous glaciers covering a majority of the island and quite low equilibrium line altitudes.
 Sugden, Clapperton and Pelto (1989-sorry no good link to this paper, one of the first I worked on), 1989 noted the ELA of Neumayer Glacier at 550 m.
 The tidewater glaciers of South Georgia in general maintained fairly advanced positions unitl 1980.
 Gordon et al., (2008) observed that larger tidewater and sea-calving valley and outlet glaciers generally remained in relatively advanced positions until the 1980s.
 After 1980 most glaciers receded; some of these retreats have been dramatic and a number of small mountain glaciers will soon disappear.
 Neumayer Glacier is one of the large tidewater glaciers on South Georgia.
 Maps from the British Antarctic Survey (BAS) and satellite imagery are used here to assess the changes in this glacier terminus position.
 A view of the entire glacier in 2006 from Google Earth, from beyond its calving terminus, indicates indicates the glacier remains vigorous with extensive crevassing at the calving front and extensive snowcover above the ELA.
 The BAS has a mapping function that provides glacier front positions since early in the 20th century.
 For Neumayer Glacier the 1938 position is 3.5 km down fjord from the 2006 position.
 There was essentially no retreat up to 1974 and limited retreat up to 1993. .
-The terminus position of 1938 is indicated by a white line in the image below. .
 In 2004 and 2009 NASA provided two images of Neumayer Glacier indicating retreat from 2004 when the glacier extended to the down fjord edge of a tributary glacier from the south.
 By 2009 the glacier has retreated upglacier of this now former tributary, this retreat is 1300 m.
+Landsat Image from 1999 to 2014 indicates retreat of 4800 m from the red to the green arrow , this is 320 m/year.
 The glacier appears to have retreated into a deeper section of the fjord then where it ended from 1970-2002.
 This will enhance calving from the glacier, and promote additional mass loss and retreat.
+This retreat will impact Konig Glacier which is connected to the Neumayer Glacier.
 Calving rate increases with water depth and the degree of glacier.
 Pelto and Warren (1991) provided an expanded version of the relationship first quantified by Brown and others (1982).
 In the you would have never guessed it category, is the glacier retreat has been an aid to the rat population, as the glacier tongues used to corner populations.

 The Hardangerjøkulen Ice Cap is situated in southern Norway,150 km from the western coast.
 This elliptical shaped ice cap covers 73 square kilometers and ranges in altitude from 1020 to 1865 meters.
 It rises above the community of Finse offering access to snow year around.
 Norway has the most comprehensive glacier monitoring program in the world, mainly due to the heavy reliance on hydropower, for which glacier runoff is a key input.
 The Rembesdalsskaka drains west from the ice cap, the left side feeding the Rembesdalsvatnet Reservoir.
 The research is led by the The Norwegian Water Resources and Energy Directorate (NVE).
 Statkraft runs the Sima power station that is fed from Rembesdalsvatnet Reservoir and the larger Sysenvatn fed by the southern glaciers of Hardanger.
 This system produces 620 Mw of hydropower.
 The largest glacier draining the western side of the ice cap is the Rembesdalsskaka with an area of 17 square kilometers.
 Since the LIA maximum Rembesdalsskaka has retreated almost two kilometres, The ice cap decreased in volume from the Little ice Age until 1917, followed by an increase in ice cap volume and glacial advance until 1928, .
 After this a period with high negative mass balances cause a rapid retreat of Hardangerjøkulen until 1950.
 Retreat continued until 1961, but the rate declined.
 From 1961 to 1995 mass balances increased, with the highest balances in the late 1980’s and early 1990’s.
 This resulted in an advance of Rembesdalsskaka.
 Since the early 1990’s mass balance has been negative, with exceptionally negative years in.
 This has led to the retreat of the Rembesdalsskaka each year from 2000-2009 a total of 307 meters.
 The retreat is measured each year from a benchmark painted on rock beyond the terminus, reported to the NVE and then to the World Glacier Monitoring Service.
 In 2009 the NVE reported 19 glaciers retreated, 3 were stationary and one advanced.